 IPAs, on the other hand, don’t fit into this category – especially the hoppy ones.
 They gradually lose their flavour and aroma over time and are best drunk sooner rather than later.

 The difference in the above is caused by the organisms that are used in the brewing process.
 When yeasts are used to produce flavours in speciality beers like lambics and saisons, they change the flavour over time, living in the beer for years, consuming sugar and oxygen to ferment its ingredients.

-How to store your beer so it doesn’t go bad?
+How to store beer so it doesn't go bad

 The first thing to note is that if they were refrigerated when you bought them, keep it that way, and put them in your fridge as soon as you get home.
 Otherwise, the changes in temperature could have an adverse effect on the flavour.
 And if they’re in bottles, make sure you store them upright.
 If you don’t need to refrigerate them straight away, make sure you keep them in a cool, dry place, out of direct sunlight where they won’t be disturbed.

-How can you tell if your beer has gone bad?
+How can you tell if a beer has gone bad?